arassec/artivact/README.md

 be started in docker, e.g. like this:
 ``docker run -d -p 5000:5000 --name=rembg --restart=always danielgatis/rembg s``

-The artivact-creator configuration is then as follows:
+The creatorArtivact-creator configuration is then as follows:

 ```
 adapter.implementation.background=RemBgRemote